gchiu/Healthy-eating/diet-handout.md

 ## **Inclusions** ##

-Vegetables freely, pulses/beans, whole grains if you can (brown rice over white, whole grain breads), fruit in natural form ( dried fruits contain too much sugar), nuts ( aim for 30 g of mixed nuts daily - too much and you’ll gain weight ), Quinoa, buckwheat (soba), tofu, white button mushrooms (best of the fungi), and berries.
+Vegetables freely, pulses/beans, whole grains if you can (brown rice over white, whole grain breads), fruit in natural form ( dried fruits contain too much sugar), nuts ( aim for 30 g of mixed nuts daily - too much and you might gain weight ), Quinoa, buckwheat (soba), tofu, white button mushrooms (best of the fungi), and berries.

 Use extra virgin NZ olive oil on bread if you need it, and not margarine.
 Beware cheap overseas olive oil as it may be adulterated.
 [2]